The Counseling Center’s Externship Program will not be offered for the 2015-16 academic year.

-Each extern will receive one hour of weekly, individual supervision for every five client hours.
+Each extern will receive weekly, individual supervision.
 Supervision is designed to support and enhance the extern's progress throughout that year.
-Supervision is provided by senior staff members and post doctoral fellows.
+Supervision is provided by senior staff members and post-doctoral fellows.

 Externs will be expected to set aside adequate time to do case notes, termination summaries, watch session recordings and prepare for supervision.
 Externs will consult with their clinical supervisors about the minimal amount of time needed to do these tasks.

-Candidates should be advanced doctoral students with at least one year of supervised clinical experience.
+Candidates should be advanced doctoral students with at least two years of supervised clinical experience.
 Candidates should have completed preliminary course work including counseling skills, theories, ethics and diversity issues.

-Application for this Externship Program requires the following completed documents:
+Application for this Advanced Externship requires the following completed documents:

-- cover letter introducing yourself and your interest in the Externship Program;
+- Cover letter introducing yourself and your interest in the Externship ;